ondras12345/ondra.sluka.cz/content/projects/_index.md

 title: "Projects"
 ---
 This page contains a list of my projects, both electronics and software.
-Incomplete and simple projects may be posted in the [Blog](/posts/) section instead.
+Incomplete and simple projects may be posted in the [Posts](/posts/) section instead.

-Unlike blog posts, pages linked in this list are likely to be updated with new information.
+Unlike posts, pages linked in this list are likely to be updated with new information.

 For more random software projects, check out